A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: The Birman--Craggs maps

 \subsection{Evaluation on separating twists}

-The aim of the rest of this section is to refine formulas for evaluating Sato's maps on elements of the Torelli group such as separating twists and bounding pair maps.
-The homological conditions that define separating curves and bounding pairs will be translated into statements about linking numbers in tangle diagrams.
-In some cases we will then be able to relate Sato's maps to the Birman--Craggs maps.
+Now we obtain formulas for evaluating Sato's maps on elements of the Torelli group.
+This relates Sato's maps to the Birman--Craggs maps.

-We will need the following evaluation of $\mu(h,-)$ where $h$ is the inclusion, so we think of the Heegaard surface as being in $S^3$ \autocite[Theorem 1]{BCJpaper}. \begin{theorem} Let $\gamma$ be a separating simple closed curve on the Heegaard surface, then
+We need the following evaluation of $\mu(h,-)$, due to Johnson.
+Here $h$ is the inclusion, so we think of the Heegaard surface as being in $S^3$. \begin{theorem} \autocite[Theorem 1]{BCJpaper} Let $\gamma$ be a separating simple closed curve on the Heegaard surface, then

-Here $\Arf(\gamma)$ can be evaluated by taking the subsurface $S \subset \Sigma_g$ which $\gamma$ bounds and calculating the Arf invariant of the quadratic form induced by the Seifert pairing on the Heegaard surface. \end{theorem} We can now begin relating Sato's maps to the Birman--Craggs maps. \begin{corollary} Let $\gamma$ be a separating simple closed curve in $\Sigma_g$, then
+Here $\Arf(\gamma)$ can be evaluated by taking the subsurface $S \subset \Sigma_g$ which $\gamma$ bounds and calculating the Arf invariant of the quadratic form induced by the Seifert pairing on the Heegaard surface. \end{theorem} Now we relate Sato's maps to the Birman--Craggs maps. \begin{corollary} Let $\gamma$ be a separating simple closed curve in $\Sigma_g$, then